Romans 7

 But if I do the very thing I do not want to do, I agree with the Law, confessing that the Law is good.

 (c) I agree with the Law.
-“My conscience agrees with the law.
-I know full well that I’m doing wrong.”
+“My conscience agrees that the Law is good.”

 Romans 7:17